jeju5/management/cs/20201215 modern-react-with-redux/modern-react-with-redux.md

   export default Header;
   ```
-* Downside on this approach?
+* Downside on this approach of using <a href />?
   * inefficiency
     ```
-    user clicks a link -> the whole page refreshes -> load entire `html, css, scripts...
+    user clicks <a> link -> the browser is routed to the url that href states -> the whole page refreshes -> load entire `html, css, scripts...
     ```
   * what is ideal is
     ```